theonlydesigner/second-brain-hackathon/README.md

 # Second Brain

-Second Brain is a YouTube-first knowledge base that helps you remember and retrieve things from videos you've already watched.

-The idea came from a simple problem:

-I consume a lot of long-form content — podcasts, startup interviews, lectures, tutorials — and a few weeks later I remember almost none of the useful details.

-I didn't want another bookmarking tool.

-I wanted something that could answer:

-> "What did that founder say about hiring?"

-without making me rewatch a 2-hour podcast.

-So I built Second Brain.
+Turn YouTube videos into a searchable personal knowledge system.

 ---

+## The Problem

+Most of us consume hours of content every week.

+Podcasts, interviews, lectures, startup advice, tutorials, deep dives.

+The problem isn't finding information anymore.

+The problem is remembering where you heard it.

+A useful idea gets buried inside a 2-hour podcast, and a week later you're scrolling through videos trying to find that one moment you vaguely remember.

+Second Brain was built to solve that.

+Instead of treating YouTube as something you watch once and forget, it turns videos into a knowledge base you can search, organize, and chat with.

+---

 ## What It Does

-### Save YouTube Videos

-Paste a YouTube URL and Second Brain:
+Paste a YouTube URL.

+Second Brain:

 - Extracts the transcript
-- Breaks it into timestamped chunks
+- Splits it into timestamped chunks
+- Generates AI insights
 - Stores everything in a searchable knowledge base

+From there you can:

+- Chat with a single video
+- Ask questions across multiple videos
+- Organize videos into folders
+- Discover connections between different sources
+- Jump back to the exact transcript segments used to generate an answer

 ---

+## Features

+### Transcript Extraction

+Paste a YouTube URL and the transcript is automatically extracted and stored.

-### Generate AI Insights
+### AI Insights

-For every video, Gemini generates:
+Every video receives:

 - Summary
 - Key ideas
 - Mental models
 - Notable quotes

-This gives a quick overview before diving into the full transcript.

----

-### Chat With a Video
+### Source-Grounded Chat

-Ask questions about a specific video.
+Ask questions about a video and get answers based only on its transcript.

+Every answer includes sources.

+### Timestamp Citations

+Answers link back to the exact transcript segments that were used.

+You can inspect the evidence instead of blindly trusting the AI.

+### Folder Organization

+Group related videos together.

 Examples:

-- What did the speaker say about product-market fit?
-- Summarize the hiring advice.
-- What mistakes should founders avoid?

-Answers include source citations and timestamps so you can verify exactly where the information came from.

-One thing I focused heavily on was reducing hallucinations.

-If the answer is not present in the transcript, the AI should say that instead of inventing something.

----

-### Organize Videos Into Folders

-Videos can be grouped into folders such as:

 - Startups
+- Machine Learning
 - Marketing
-- AI
-- Investing
-- Programming
+- Psychology

-This makes it easier to build topic-specific knowledge collections.

----

-### Chat Across Multiple Videos

-This is probably my favourite feature.
+### Cross-Video Knowledge Discovery

-Instead of querying a single video, you can ask questions across an entire folder.
+Ask questions across an entire folder.

 Example:

-> "What do all these startup videos say about hiring engineers?"
+> What do all my startup videos say about hiring engineers?

-Second Brain searches multiple videos, retrieves relevant transcript sections, and generates a combined answer with sources.
+The system retrieves relevant information from multiple videos and synthesizes a single answer.

+### Hallucination Resistance

+The goal is not to sound smart.

+The goal is to stay faithful to the source material.

+For example, when asked:

+> What colour are the elephants?

+about the famous "Me at the Zoo" video, Second Brain correctly responded that the transcript never mentions the elephants' colour.

+Instead of inventing an answer, it admitted the information was unavailable.

 ---

-## Why I Built It
+## Why I Built This

-The internet has made information cheap.

-Remembering and finding information later is still hard.

-Most of us spend hundreds of hours consuming content but have no system for retrieving it when we actually need it.

-Second Brain tries to solve that.

-Instead of treating videos as content you watch once and forget, it turns them into something you can search, question and learn from repeatedly.
+I watch a lot of long-form content.

+Startup podcasts.

+Interviews.

+Lectures.

+Technical tutorials.

+The same thing kept happening.

+I knew I had heard something valuable before, but I couldn't remember where.

+I built Second Brain because I wanted YouTube to behave more like a searchable knowledge system and less like an endless feed.

 ---

 ## Why Not Just Use NotebookLM?

-It's a fair question.

-NotebookLM is great and solves a similar problem.
+NotebookLM is probably the closest comparison.

-The difference is that Second Brain is designed around a YouTube-first workflow.
+The difference is that Second Brain was designed specifically around YouTube learning.

+Instead of treating videos as just another file type, the entire workflow starts with videos.

-A few things I focused on:
+Some things I focused on:

+- YouTube-first experience
 - Timestamp-level citations
-- Video-centric knowledge management
+- AI-generated video insights
+- Folder organization
-- Folder-based knowledge discovery
+- Cross-video knowledge discovery
-- Cross-video synthesis
+- Source-grounded answers
-- Fast ingestion directly from YouTube links

-The goal isn't to replace NotebookLM.
+The goal wasn't to compete with every feature NotebookLM has.

-The goal is to create a lightweight personal knowledge system specifically optimized for video content.
+The goal was to build a focused tool for people who learn primarily through YouTube.

 ---

 ## How It Works

-1. User submits a YouTube URL
+1. User pastes a YouTube URL
 2. Transcript is extracted
 3. Transcript is chunked with timestamps
-4. Gemini generates insights
+4. AI generates insights for the video
 5. Chunks are indexed for retrieval
-6. User asks questions
+6. User asks a question
-7. Relevant chunks are retrieved
+7. Relevant transcript chunks are retrieved
-8. Gemini answers using only retrieved context
+8. AI generates an answer using only retrieved context
-9. Sources are attached to the response
+9. Sources are displayed alongside the answer

 ---